Period Spaces for Hodge Structures in Equal Characteristic: Hodge-Pink Theory

 The above condition (\ref{CondDoubleStar}) will also appear in Theorem~\ref{Thm3.5} as the minimal requirement on $K$ under which every weakly admissible $z$-isocrystal with Hodge-Pink structure arises from a rigidified local shtuka.
-So let us remark that (\ref{CondDoubleStar}) is satisfied whenever the value group of $K$ is not $q$-divisible.
+So let us remark that (\ref{CondDoubleStar}) is satisfied whenever the value group of $K$ does not contain a non-zero element which is arbitrarily often divisible by $q$.
 This is due to the fact that the value groups of $K$ and $\wt K$ coincide.
+In particular, (\ref{CondDoubleStar}) is satisfied if $K$ is discretely valued, or if its value group is finitely generated.

 However, before we prove these properties of the functor $\alpha$ let us study the functor $\BH$.